grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "I have a feeling you'd be a natural."

 "It would require a little work on the _Gnat_.
 I'd have to undo some of the dampening I've put in over the years.
-And I'd need to tune it up for speed."
+And I'd need to tune it up for speed.
+What are you offering me exactly?"

-Percy dropped the heavy satchel full of coins on the table in front of Shakes.
-Though when a couple of other patrons turned around to look for the source of that particular sound she realized it was stupid move, so she leaned in and whispered the next bit so only Shakes could hear.
-"Not to be dramatic, but this is only two-thirds of the payment for this job."

-Shakes eyes widened.
-He poked at the satchel with the handle end of his fork.
-"Better put that away.
-What the fuck are you offering me exactly?"

 "How about two deck-crew share's worth?
 And a deck-crew share on this run should be pretty lucrative."